OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/07-using-shift-register.md

 ### Writing the Code

-We're going to split our code into two files; one for our main program, and one for our shift register.
+Our code will be split into two files; one for our main program, and one for our shift register.
 We'll start with the shift register file.
 Create a file in your root directory named `registerClass.py` and copy the code below into its contents:

 ``` python
 import onionGpio